You are here

 Payroll data on militia men who were mustered into Federal service during the war is available in Abstracts of Payrolls for New York State Militia (B0810).
 Veterans' claims for reimbursement for clothing, arms, and equipment furnished at their own expense are found in two series (A0020,A3352); the claims are indexed in Index of Awards on Claims of the Soldiers of the War of 1812 (Albany: 1860; repr.
 1969).
 This publication is available online to New York State residents through Ancestry.com New York.

-Researchers can search a database of New York soldiers who served in the Civil War and they can learn more about the origins of the database and about other Civil War records held by the New York State Archives.
+You can search a database of New York soldiers who served in the Civil War and learn more about the origins of the database and about other Civil War records held by the New York State Archives.
 We also provide tips for researching Civil War soldiers and links to other indexes for New Yorkers who served during the Civil War.

 Summary data on New York men who served in the U.S. Army, Navy, and Marine Corps is available in card form in Abstracts of Spanish-American War Military and Naval Service Records (B0809).
 Additional information on National Guard and Naval Militia members is found in Abstracts of Muster Rolls for National Guard Units Mustered into Federal Service (B0801).
 Series B0801 is abstracted and indexed in New York in the Spanish-American War, 4 vols.
 (Albany: 1900-14).